Purpose

 Create a normal user:

-CREATE USER test1 IDENTIFIED BY "12345";Grant the connection and table creation privileges to the user:
+CREATE USER test1 IDENTIFIED BY "12345";Grant the user the CONNECT and CREATE TABLE privileges:

-GRANT CREATE SESSION TO test1; GRANT CREATE TABLE TO test1;Connect to OceanBase Database as the user:
+GRANT CREATE SESSION TO test1; GRANT CREATE TABLE TO test1;Connect to OceanBase Database as the normal user:

 obclient -hxxx.xx.xxx.xxx -P2881 -utest1@oracle001 -ACreate a read-only table:

-CREATE TABLE tb_readonly1(id INT) READ ONLY;Try to insert data into the read-only table (expected to fail):
+CREATE TABLE tb_readonly1(id INT) READ ONLY;Attempt to insert data into the read-only table (expected to fail):

 INSERT INTO tb_readonly1 VALUES (1); -- Expected error: ORA-00600: internal error code, arguments: -5235, The table 'TEST1.TB_READONLY1' is read only so it cannot execute this statementCreate a read/write table: